alexle/alexle.github.com/posts/mail-how-become-software-developer.markdown

 Sign up for an account on Github.
 Dabble in some open source projects.
 Start a blog that shares your experiences and showcases your side projects.

 Or better yet, try creating your own web app on Heroku (free).
 You'll learn about designing the front end (html/css/javascript), backend (ruby), and bridging the two with the framework (RoR).
-You may not have a fancy degree, but at least you'll be able to demonstrate a working product in front of their for your next interview.
+You may not have a fancy degree, but at least you'll be able to demonstrate a working product during your next interview.

 ####3) Keep taking the coding classes####